teddymacharia354-code/aws-automation-terraform-boto3-projects-/01-ec2-infrastructure-automation/README.md

 ---

-## Important note about Terraform state

-Terraform creates a local state file: `terraform.tfstate`.
-Do not upload this file to GitHub.
-The `.gitignore` in the project excludes Terraform state and other local files.

-## Availability Zones

-The walkthrough uses `us-east-1a` because the project is being demonstrated in `us-east-1`.

-For this project, the walkthrough can use:
-- us-east-1a
-- us-east-1b
-- us-east-1c
-- us-east-1d

-Do not use `us-east-1e` or `us-east-1f` for this specific walkthrough.

-For other learners, the guide should not claim that these letters exist in every AWS region.
-Availability Zones are region-specific and can differ between AWS accounts.
-If someone uses another region, they should choose an Availability Zone that actually exists and is available to their account.

-## Instance type

-This tutorial defaults to `t3.micro`.
-The important lesson is not the specific instance type.
-If a learner's region or account does not offer `t3.micro`, they should choose a small instance type available to their account and adjust `instance_type`.

-Always check current AWS pricing and Free Tier eligibility before creating resources.

 ## Security note

 The example SSH rule uses `0.0.0.0/0` because it makes the first tutorial easier to follow.
 That means SSH is reachable from the internet.

 For a real environment, replace it with your own public IP: `YOUR_PUBLIC_IP/32`

-Do not copy the tutorial's open SSH rule into production systems without understanding the risk.